MDMI/Getting-Started/README.md

-# Welcome to the wonderful world of Model Driven Message Interopability
+# Welcome to the wonderful world of Model Driven Message Interoperability

 We have serveral runtime options to choose from so please select wisely